blocklessnetwork/cli/README.md

 # Blockless CLI
-The Blockless CLI helps you build, test, and manage your deployments and projects right from the terminal.
+The BLS CLI is a powerful tool for interacting with the Blockless network directly from the command line.
+With it, you can easily connect to the network, manage your identities, and build, test, and manage your deployments and projects.

-**With the Blockless CLI, you can:**

-- Build and deploy your functions to the Blockless network
-- Test locally with a fully emulated production environment
-- Create, list, or delete functions
-- Manage wallet and permissions

 ## Installation
 Blockless CLI is available for macOS, Windows, and Linux.
 Windows with arm64 architecture will be supported shortly.
 Installation can be done via bash for all supported platforms.

 Supported Platforms